-Nuclear power currently represents approximately 40 per cent of Sweden’s national power supply.
-There are three nuclear power plants in the country, with a total of seven reactors in operation.
+Nuclear power currently represents approximately 30 per cent of Sweden’s national power supply.
+There are three nuclear power plants in the country, with a total of six reactors in operation.
 These NPPs are the Forsmark, Oskarshamn and Ringhals plants.
 The Forsmark NPP has three reactors in operation.
 The Oskarshamn NPP shut down two of its three reactors in 2017.
-The Ringhals NPP shut down one of its four reactors in 2019 and will shut down yet another reactor in 2020.
+The Ringhals NPP shut down one of its four reactors in 2019 and another one in 2020.